FluxBP/pserve/README.md

 PermaServe can serve static websites that are stored as Brotli-compressed tar archives on a PermaStore contract.
 It cannot deal with any other kind of binary PermaStore file.

+You can check out a running instance of PermaServe at [uxnet.work](https://uxnet.work).

 ## Running PermaServe

 ```